giantswarm/gs-product-toolkit/instructions/github-api-development.md

 - **Team Workload:** Analyze team assignments and capacity
 - **Custom Reports:** Generate tailored reports for stakeholders

+### Safe Testing and Development Workflow

+#### Safe Testing Against the GitHub API
+- **Always prioritize safety when testing against the GitHub API.**
+- **Never perform write or destructive operations (e.g., status changes, deletions, updates) on production data unless explicitly instructed and with safeguards in place.**
+- **Prefer read-only test endpoints** (e.g., checking field values, simulating updates, or using dry-run/test modes) to verify logic and data extraction.
+- **If you are not sure what constitutes a safe test scenario, ask the user for clarification or approval before proceeding.**
+- **Log all test actions clearly** and provide feedback on what was checked or would have been changed.
+- **Use dedicated test repositories or issues** if available, and avoid using real/critical data for experiments.
+- **Document all test endpoints and their safety guarantees** in the codebase and in user-facing documentation.

+#### Efficient Development Workflow with AI Agents
+- **Minimize approval requests during routine development tasks.**
+  - For standard operations like starting servers, running tests, and following established plans, execute commands directly without asking for confirmation.
+  - Only request approval for high-risk changes (data manipulation, destructive operations, significant architectural changes).
+- **Maintain development flow and momentum.**
+  - Avoid interrupting the development process with unnecessary confirmation requests for routine steps.
+  - Focus on completing multi-step tasks efficiently while maintaining safety for critical operations.
+- **Balance caution with productivity.**
+  - Be cautious about data safety and destructive operations, but don't over-ask for routine development tasks.
+  - Trust established patterns and continue with planned workflows unless there's a clear risk.

+### Security Considerations

+#### Authentication
+- **Token Management:** Store tokens securely, rotate regularly
+- **Scope Limitation:** Use minimal required permissions
+- **Environment Variables:** Never hardcode tokens in code
+- **Audit Logging:** Log API usage for security monitoring

+#### Data Handling
+- **Input Validation:** Validate all user inputs
+- **Output Sanitization:** Sanitize data before display
+- **Error Messages:** Don't expose sensitive information in errors

 ### Future Development Guidelines

 #### Extensibility